bitwarden/helm-charts/charts/self-host/README.md

 general:
   domain: "vault.example.com"
   ingress:
-    # Ingress is deprecated; explicitly off (this is also the default as of chart 2.0.0)
+    # Ingress is not the default; explicitly off (this is also the default as of chart 2.0.0)
     enabled: false
   gateway:
     enabled: true